samshapland22/8-0-mod2-prep-work/README.md

 # Prep for Module 2 by Reinforcing What You Learned in Module 1

 We're heading into Module 2 in just a few days!
-If you feel you could use more practice with the concepts we've covered in Module 1, now is the perfect time to strengthen your foundations.
+If you feel you could use more practice with the concepts we covered in Module 1, now is the perfect time to strengthen your foundations.

 ## Getting started